Entitlement to Alimony:

-You must be the dependant spouse, which means you are actually substantially dependant upon the other spouse for support or substantially in need of support from the other spouse.
+You may be entitled to alimony if you are the dependent spouse.
+This means you are actually substantially dependent upon the other spouse for support or substantially in need of support from the other spouse.

-It must be equitable to award the dependant spouse Alimony.
+It must be equitable to award the dependent spouse Alimony.
 Equitable is determined on the following relevant factors:

-· Living expenses of both parties necessary for support of both;
+• Living expenses of both parties necessary for support of each;

 Finally, illicit sexual behavior plays a determinative role in entitlement to permanent alimony.

-a.
-If you are the dependant spouse and you engaged in uncondoned illicit sexual behavior during the marriage and prior to the date of separation, you will not be entitled to Alimony unless the supporting spouse also participated in an act of uncondoned illicit sexual behavior during the marriage prior to the date of separation.
+1. If you are the dependent spouse and you engaged in uncondoned illicit sexual behavior during the marriage and prior to the date of separation, you will not be entitled to Alimony unless the supporting spouse also participated in an act of uncondoned illicit sexual behavior during the marriage prior to the date of separation.

 Amount and Duration of Permanent Alimony: